C++ coding conventions#

 - There are two types of subdirectories:

-- component subdirectories correspond to a single component (e.g. one subdirectory for the PDB code, one for the landmarks code, one for the merge-and-shrink code)
+- component subdirectories correspond to a single component (e.g. one subdirectory for the PDB code, one for the landmarks code, one for the merge-and-shrink code).

-- grouping subdirectories group together many components that are related and too small to deserve their individual subdirectories (e.g. one for all open list variants and one for all heuristics that don't need their own subdirectory)
+- grouping subdirectories group together many components that are related and too small to deserve their individual subdirectories (e.g. one for all open list variants and one for all heuristics that don't need their own subdirectory).

-- Subdirectory names should be kept short.
+- Subdirectory names should be kept short and in snake_case.

 Namespaces: